modin-project/modin/docs/getting_started/modin_vs_dask_vs_koalas.rst

    :align: center
    :alt: Percentage coverage of the pandas API after deduplication

-For more technical details please see our VLDB 2022 paper, referenced `here <https://people.eecs.berkeley.edu/~totemtang/paper/Modin.pdf>`_.
+For more technical details please see our VLDB 2022 research paper, referenced `here <https://people.eecs.berkeley.edu/~totemtang/paper/Modin.pdf>`_.

 Brief Overview of DaskDF and Koalas
 -----------------------------------